2021 Salisbury rail crash: Incident

 At 18:45, the leading carriage of the SWR train collided with the side of the third carriage of the GWR train, causing both trains to derail as they entered Fisherton Tunnel.
 The rear two carriages of the GWR train and front two carriages of the SWR train were derailed.
+The SWR train was travelling at 52 mph at the time of the collision; the GWR train was travelling at 20 mph.

 Emergency services, including Wiltshire Police and the British Transport Police, attended the scene, as did the Dorset & Wiltshire Fire and Rescue Service who declared a major incident.
 National Police Air Service and HM Coastguard despatched helicopters to the scene.
 The railway lines through the tunnel were closed as a result of the incident.

 The accident was the first involving a collision between two moving in-service passenger trains in the United Kingdom since the Ladbroke Grove rail crash on 5 October 1999.

 Passengers and crew

-Of the 92 passengers on board the trains, 13 were injured.
-All bar one were taken by ambulance to Salisbury District Hospital.
+Of the 197 passengers and five crew on board the trains, 13 were injured.
+All but one were taken to Salisbury District Hospital by ambulance.
 Four of those taken to hospital were admitted, with three of them being discharged later, and nine were treated for their injuries before being sent home.
 Thirty other people walked to a temporary casualty centre established in a local church.
 The driver of the SWR train was initially trapped in his cab before being freed and taken to hospital, where his injuries were described as life-changing.
-He was flown to Southampton General Hospital for treatment.
+He was flown to Southampton General Hospital for treatment, and was released three weeks later.

 Aftermath

 The accident closed both the Wessex Main Line and West of England Main Line, affecting services between Portsmouth Harbour and Westbury and between Basingstoke and Exeter St Davids respectively.
 Network Rail stated that the track at the junction required heavy refurbishment and that the track through the tunnel may also need to be relaid.
 Unit 158762, the leading unit of the GWR train, was not damaged and was removed by rail on 4 November.
 One of the remaining five carriages was also removed from the site that day.
 It was lifted from the railway by crane and removed by road.
 Class 59 locomotive 59003 was used to drag the remaining derailed carriages out of the tunnel.
 The A30 London Road was closed until 9 November to allow for the recovery of the carriages and for investigators to carry out their work.
 After repairs to the track, the line through the tunnel reopened on 16 November.
+The front carriage of 159102 was written off, as was unit 158763.